gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

   bizarrely unintuitive fixes it takes to fix them.
 ---

-{% .lead .mb-12 %} I consider myself pretty tech-savvy: I've been a software developer for 15 years, and have apps in the App store.
+{% .lead .mb-12 %} I consider myself pretty tech-savvy&mdash;I've been a software
+developer for 15 years, and even have apps in the App store.
 So when I locked down my oldest son's first iPhone, I was fairly confident I had covered all my bases.
 But boy, was I wrong. _Grab your child's phone **right this minute** and check if you missed any of these too._

-{% callout title="What's with all the goats? 🐐" %}

-In order to avoid filling this post with harmful images, all of the examples below show pictures of **goats.** Every time you see one, **imagine your child were searching for something sexually explicit** or otherwise inappropriate.

-{% /callout %}

 ## 1. `#images` iMessage App